fbpx

 Reading and a love for books is something that is severely lacking in the present generation, but we can change that.
 Why?
 You may ask.
 Because a child who appreciates the beauty of words experiences the freedom that only words can bring.

 1. Reading gives the brain a workout.
-Let’s be honest, sometimes the simplest thing to do when you’re tired and really don’t want to deal with your children’s whining is put them in front of the T.V or on a couch and let them watch cartoons.
+Let’s be honest, sometimes the simplest thing to do when you’re tired and really don’t want to deal with your children’s whining is to put them in front of the TV or on a couch and let them watch cartoons.
 That may be true but again being honest; it’s not making them any smarter!

-Yes there are educational shows like Dora the Explorer and shows that teach manners or the importance of friendship like Barney, -which I adored as a kid by the way- but they are probably putting no more effort into it than they would be trying to watch grass grow.
-It is scientifically proven that a book will exercise your brain while continuously binge watching your T.V like an addict will do more harm than good.
+Yes, there are educational shows like Dora the Explorer and shows that teach manners or the importance of friendship like Barney, -which I adored as a kid by the way- but they are probably putting no more effort into it than they would be trying to watch grass grow.
+It is scientifically proven that a book will exercise your brain while continuously binge-watching your TV like an addict will do more harm than good.
 Teaching your child to read books gives them a mental workout.

 2. Reading increases Knowledge.
 Loving to read will honestly give your child an advantage in the world.
 With the wide variety of topics to cover one who reads will know a bit more than the average person.

 4. Reading = Imagination.
 It cannot be stated enough, the critical importance of a child’s imagination.
-A book allows the brain to go free, to wonder across the globe with the main character.
+A book allows the brain to go free, to wander across the globe with the main character.
 Books are not limited to time, space, place, or form.
 It’s very appealing to a child to be able to be anyone, do anything, or go anywhere they want to go.
 It’s why nearly every game a child plays is a game of pretend.
 Books open up their eyes to the possibilities.

 The importance of reading aloud: Tips for reading to children